vodkabears/MotionDetector.js/README.md

 ###onSimilarity handler
 -----------------------------
-Handle inaction in each pixel.
+Handle an inaction in each pixel.
 Motion detector calls this handler with two parameters: first - context of output canvas element, second - coordinates of the pixel.<br/>
 Example:
 ```js